-The selected consolidated statement of income data and consolidated cash flow data for the years ended December 31, 2004, 2005 and 2006 and the selected consolidated balance sheet data as of December 31, 2005 and 2006 are derived from our consolidated financial statements included herein, which have been audited by KPMG Certified Public Accountants, or KPMG, and were prepared in accordance with U.S. GAAP.
-The selected consolidated balance sheet data as of December 31, 2002, 2003 and 2004 and the selected consolidated statement of operations data and consolidated cash flow data for the years ended December 31, 2002 and 2003 have been derived from our consolidated financial statements that have not been included herein but have been audited by KPMG and were prepared in accordance with U.S. GAAP.
+The selected consolidated statement of income data and selected consolidated cash flow data for the years ended December 31, 2005, 2006 and 2007 and the selected consolidated balance sheet data as of December 31, 2006 and 2007 are derived from our audited consolidated financial statements included herein, which were prepared in accordance with U.S. GAAP.
+The selected consolidated balance sheet data as of December 31, 2003, 2004 and 2005 and the selected consolidated statement of operations data and consolidated cash flow data for the years ended December 31, 2003 and 2004 have been derived from our audited consolidated financial statements that have not been included herein and were prepared in accordance with U.S. GAAP.
 Our consolidated financial statements include the accounts of Himax Technologies, Inc. and its subsidiaries as if we had been in existence for all years presented.
 As a result of our reorganization, 100% of our outstanding ordinary shares immediately prior to our initial public offering were owned by former shareholders of Himax Taiwan.
 See "Item 4.A.
 History and Development of the Company."
 In presenting our consolidated financial statements, the assets and liabilities, revenues and expenses of Himax Taiwan and its subsidiaries are included in our consolidated financial statements at their historical amounts for all periods presented.
 Our historical results do not necessarily indicate results expected for any future periods.
-The selected financial statements and the notes to those statements included herein.
+The selected financial and operating data set forth below should be read in conjunction with "Item 5.
+Operating and Financial Review and Prospects" and the consolidated financial statements and the notes to those statements included herein.